Diegomoro415/Rock-Paper-Scissor-Lizard-Spock-Game/README.md

 - It displays the image that the user chose.
 - It display the image that the computer random generated.
 - Display image for 1 second than image disapers to get ready for the next move.
+- User stories covered: 1 and 3.

 ![Game Display](docs/features/game_display.png)

 ### Display Moves
 - It contains 5 buttons for (Rock, Paper, Scissor, Lizard, Spock).
 - After the users pick a move user need to press the PLAY button just bellow the moves button.
+- User stories covered: 1 and 3.

 ![Display Moves](docs/features/game_moves.png)